infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 everything is
 </code></pre>

-_**NOTE**: This command does not return.
-You can make it run in the background if you prefer.
-To stop it and unmount the volume, just hit `CTRL^C` or interrupt the process.
-You should wait until the end of the guide to stop this process though._

 ### Access from another machine

 Now that you have successfully created and mounted a volume on your machine, it would be interesting to access the data from your other devices.
 In this guide we’ll show you how to connect your other devices.
 In the case you don’t have another device, you can can skip to the end of the guide.

-In order to access your volume from another device, you will need to transfer your user’s identity to the device.
+In order to access your volume from another device, you will need to transfer your user’s identity to that device.
 A user’s identity is analogous to an SSH key pair and should be treated in the same way.
 Because of its critical nature, it is not stored on the Hub like network and volume descriptors could be for instance.
 For this guide, we will rely on the Hub to transmit the identity in encrypted form to the other device.

-Let’s first transmit the user’s identity to the Hub.
-Note that the identity will be encrypted with a one time passphrase chosen by you and will only be present on the Hub for a fixed period of time (5 minutes).
+Let’s transmit the user’s identity to the other device.
+Note that it will be encrypted with a passphrase chosen by you.
+Also you will only have 5 minutes to retrieve it on device B.

 <pre>
 <div><span>Device A</span></div>